-The current base rate in the UK is low, so most tracker mortgages add a percentage on top.
-For example: the interest rate might be the BoE interest rate (0.75%) plus 1%, making the total interest 1.75%.
+The current base rate in the UK is about where it has been since the 2008 global financial crisis, with most tracker mortgages adding a percentage on top.
+For example: the interest rate might be the BoE interest rate (0.5%) plus 1%, making the total interest 1.5%.

 UK interest rates centre around the Bank of England base rate.

 In 2007, the Bank of England interest rate was around 5.5%.
 The average variable mortgage rate was 7.5%.

 In December 2008, the MPC dropped the base rate to 2%.
 The MPC dropped it again to 0.5% in 2009 where it remained for around seven years.
 At this point, the average variable mortgage rate was around 2.5%.